blockful-io/shutter-staking/docs/staking-architecture.md

 rewards are auto compounded.
 When a keyper claims rewards, the rewards claimed are subtracted from this mapping.
 * `mapping(address keyper => (address rewardToken => uint256 rewards)) public paidRewards`: a
-mapping from keypers to their rewards for each already paid until the `lastUpdateTimestamp`.
+mapping from keypers to their rewards already paid until the `lastUpdateTimestamp`.
 Paid here does not mean the rewards were claimed, but that the rewards were already calculated and added to the `unclaimedRewards`
 * `mapping(address keyper => uint256 stakedTimestamp) public stakedTimestamp`: a